Just got back from lunch and so excited to write about my date with yumminess. So let me dive right into it… coz ‘SHARING IS CARING’ 😉

 Patthar Ghost (lamb) Shalimar Restaurant

-Al Khuwair, Backside of KFC, opp Al Amal Medical
+Al Khuwair, Behind KFC, opp Al Amal Medical